International Relations and Organisations (BSc)

 Global affairs and the dynamics of international cooperation and conflict

-The international 3-year programme of IRO is part of Leiden University’s Political Science curriculum and is taught in The Hague, the city in which politics and international relations converge.
+The international, English-taught 3-year programme of IRO is part of Leiden University’s Political Science curriculum and is based in The Hague, the city in which politics and international relations converge.

 In this specialised bachelor’s programme you'll address transboundary issues from a social sciences point of view.
 IRO has a strong focus on diplomacy and current world problems, with particular attention paid to the role of major powers such as China, Russia, the USA and the EU, and organisations such as the IMF, NATO, UN, and the World Bank.